phil-anderson/blurp/README.md

 WORK IN PROGRESS - CHECK BACK LATER

 *TODO*
+* Don't like the Viewport being passed in.
+We should change it.
 * More effect samples
 * RemoveAfterEffects
 * Add Sprite methods queueEffect? loopEffect?